MHM-lab/MHM-lab.github.io/_pages/research.md

 **2022** - Deep neural networks learn general and clinically relevant representations of the ageing brain.
 NeuroImage. [link](https://doi.org/10.1101/2021.10.29.21265645)
 * SUMMARY: We trained a deep neural network on N > 50k individuals to predict the aging brain.
 We transferred this model to make clinical predictions and share our model.

 **2023** - Mapping Cerebellar Anatomical Heterogeneity in Mental and Neurological Illnesses.
-Submitted. [link](https://doi.org/10.1101/2023.11.18.567647)
+UnderReview. [link](https://doi.org/10.1101/2023.11.18.567647)
 *	SUMMARY: We trained normative models on more than 50k individuals, charting the development of the cerebellum over the lifespan.
 We tease apart individual differences in patients with mental and neurological illness.

 **2023** - Characterising personalized neuropathology in dementia and mild cognitive impairment with explainable artificial intelligence.
-Submitted. [link](https://doi.org/10.1101/2023.06.22.23291592)
+UnderReview. [link](https://doi.org/10.1101/2023.06.22.23291592)
 *	SUMMARY: We trained a deep neural network to predict dementias.
 We use explainable AI to tease apart individual differences and make predictions (over time) on whether a specific individual develops dementia.
 We can do that up to 7 years early with good reliability.

 **2023** - Learning cortical anomaly through masked encoding for unsupervised heterogeneity mapping.
-Submitted. [link]()
+UnderReview. [link](https://arxiv.org/abs/2312.02762)
 * SUMMARY: We developed a method, CAM (Cortical Anomaly Detection through Masked Image Modeling), for cortical anomily detetection using a vison transformer architecture which we validated against disorders on the psychotic spectrum.

 ### All publications can be found on [Google Scholar](https://scholar.google.com/citations?user=KJaA3sEAAAAJ&hl=nl)